nbullerds/nbullerds/README.md

 👋 Hi, I’m @nbullerds
+- 📫 You can reach my by email at nabuller@gmail.com
 - 📖 Quick Bio:
 Business analyst consultant with 6+ years of experience and a background in data analysis, process improvement, and business facilitation.
 Proven ability to work cross-functionally across business disciplines and roles for the purpose of